twig/django_model_comments/README.md

 Please note support for "preview.html" has been REMOVED.
 Previews are now shown on the same page which the form is shown, and just above the form.

+The files:
+* list.html: To modify the styling of how the comments are displayed
+* form.html: To modify the styling of how area around the comment form (stuff like previews, 'Post a comment' label, submit/preview buttons, etc).
+This is called by {% render_comment_form %} and passing it a form.
+* model_comment_form.html: To modify JUST the arrangement of the form fields.
+This is the same as calling {{form}} in the template.
+* model_comment_preview.html: To modify the comment preview, handled by {{form|preview_comment}}

-The files "list.html", "form.html" and "model_comment_form.html" can be placed in either:
+Can be placed in either:

 * templates/comments/app/model/*.html (only customise template for this model)
 * templates/comments/app/*.html (customise templates for all models in this app)
 * templates/comments/*.html (site-wide template replacement)

-Some examples have been placed in model_comments/templates/comments/app/model/
+Some examples have been placed in model_comments/templates/comments/app/model/.

 * To modify the styling of how the comments are displayed, override "list.html".
 * To modify the styling of how area around the comment form, override "form.html" (stuff like previews, 'Post a comment' label, submit/preview buttons, etc).